 Made to order items are usually posted within 2 weeks

 If your order is urgent, if you would like it posted to a different address or if it is a gift and you would like me to include a note from you, please contact me directly.
 Always happy to try and help!

 Please check NEWS page for updates with current dispatch times.

 FREE UK Delivery is available as an option on all orders but for peace of mind I recommend you upgrade to an insured service.

 Royal Mail Special Delivery is £6.80 and is fully insured and tracked for your peace of mind.
 Royal Mail doesn’t guarantee next Day Delivery from Scottish islands but most of the time things arrive the next day.

 I don’t charge extra delivery charges for additional purchases and I only charge what Royal Mail charge me.

 Special Delivery requires a signature so please make sure there is someone there to sign for your parcel.
 Royal Mail should leave a card but if they do not, please contact me immediately if your parcel is delayed so I can track it.

-I always obtain proof of posting to which Royal Mail honours up to £20 in compensation but I regret I cannot replace items lost by Royal Mail unless using one of the insured options.
+I always obtain proof of posting to which Royal Mail honours up to £20 in compensation but I regret I cannot replace items lost by Royal Mail unless using the insured options.

 For all international orders I use Royal Mail International Tracked and is insured to the value of the item.
-The cost for this is £12.50 and I do not charge extra for additional items.
+The cost for this is £12 within Europe and £13 for USA and overseas and I do not charge extra for additional items.